lindell/multi-gitter/README.md

   -m, --commit-message string   The commit message.
 Will default to title + body if none is set.
-  -C, --concurrent int          The maximum number of concurrent runs (default 1) -d, --dry-run                 Run without pushing changes or creating pull requests -g, --gh-base-url string      Base URL of the (v3) GitHub API, needs to be changed if GitHub enterprise is used.
+  -C, --concurrent int          The maximum number of concurrent runs (default 1) -d, --dry-run                 Run without pushing changes or creating pull requests -f, --fetch-depth int         Limit fetching to the specified number of commits.
+Set to 0 for no limit (default 1) -g, --gh-base-url string      Base URL of the (v3) GitHub API, needs to be changed if GitHub enterprise is used.
   -G, --group strings           The name of a GitLab organization.
 All repositories in that group will be used.
       --log-file string         The file where all logs should be printed to. "-" means stdout (default "-")